Captain Kit Carson's Complete Guide

 Can I keep the fish I catch?

 Yes, within Florida regulations.
-The mate will clean and bag your catch at the dock.
-Sailfish are catch-and-release.
-Most other species you can keep within legal limits.
+The mate cleans and bags your catch at the dock at Robbie's Marina.
+Sailfish, marlin, and undersized fish are catch-and-release by law.
+Most other species you can keep within legal limits: yellowtail (10/angler), mahi (5/angler), wahoo (2/angler), and so on.

 What is the best month to fish in Islamorada?

-March and April are outstanding — sailfish season is peaking, wahoo are active, the weather is mild, and the Gulf Stream rides close.
-But honestly, Islamorada fishes well every month of the year.
-There's no bad time to book.
+March and April are outstanding.
+Sailfish season is peaking, wahoo are active, the weather is mild, and the Gulf Stream rides close.
+But Islamorada fishes well every month of the year.
+The month-by-month calendar above shows the full breakdown.

 How far in advance should I book?

-For spring break (March/April) and holiday weekends, book 2–4 weeks out.
+For spring break (March/April), Christmas/New Year week, and holiday weekends, book 2 to 4 weeks out.
 Weekdays and off-peak periods often have same-week availability.
-Call or text Captain Kit and we'll find you a date.
+Call or text Captain Kit at (305) 209-5594 and we'll find you a date.

 Ready to Fish?